 Pele Goddess (Goddess of Fire & Volcano Goddess)

-Perhaps the most famous goddess in Hawaiian mythology, Pele is the goddess of fire and the volcano goddess.
 Due to her fiery temper and attempted seduction of her sister Na-maka-o-Kaha’i’s husband, her father Kane banished Pele from her home, leaving her to sail the earth.

 Along the way, Pele created massive volcanoes at each of her island stops and eventually settled down at Mauna Loa, the largest active volcano on Earth at 13,677 feet.